All Tata Steel Masters

 The Tata Steel Chess Tournament attracts the very best chess Grandmasters in the world.
 Visitors to the tournament have witnessed the domination of the biggest names in the chess world including Magnus Carlsen and Gary Kasparov.

 Young Dutch superstar Anish Giri came to Holland in his early teens, and mastered the language fluently in no time.
 The Tata Steel Chess Ambassador led a ‘normal life’ in high school, not far away from his hometown Rijswijk, where he used to live with his parents.
 Meanwhile he managed to become a top grandmaster, which proves his huge talent and intelligence.
 After having finished his school, Giri became a professional.
 Wijk aan Zee has no secrets for Anish.
-He will play for the 10th time in a row in our tournament, having participated in all three groups (A, B and C).
-Since 2011 Anish has played in the Masters, with two second places and one fourth place as his best achievements so far.
-Giris is known as one of World’s best prepared opening players, while he is also known as practically unbeatable.
-Still 2016 and 2017 did not bring him the successes he was hoping for, so the 80th TSCT is an important tournament for him in several aspects.
-Can Anish be the first Dutch winner since legend Jan Timman, who won in 1985?
+He will play for the 11th time in a row in our tournament, having participated in all three groups (A, B and C).
+Since 2011 Anish has played in the Masters, with three second places and one fourth place as his best achievements so far.
+Actually his best result ever was last year, when he shared first place with no one less than Magnus Carlsen.
+Only after the tiebreak (1,5-0,5 in favour of Carlsen), Giri had to accept that he became second in the tournament.
+Giri is still known as one of World’s best prepared opening players, while he is also known as practically unbeatable.
+After 2016 and 2017 did not bring him the successes he was hoping for, the 80th Tata Steel Chess Tournament was a kind of turning point, because in 2018 his results were just great.
+It brought Giri back in the World Top-5.